Bowel surgery

 To help prevent deep vein thrombosis (DVT), you’ll have a daily injection of an anti-clotting medicine and will need to keep wearing compression stockings.
 Try to get out of bed and move around as soon as possible.
 A physiotherapist or nurse may show you some exercises you can do while you sit or lie down, including breathing exercises to clear your lungs.

-When you can go home after surgery will depend on the type of surgery you had, and your recovery.
-If you had surgery to treat bowel cancer, you’ll usually go home about a week later.
+When you can go home after surgery will depend on the type of bowel surgery you had, and your recovery.
+If you had keyhole surgery to treat bowel cancer, you’ll usually go home between one to five days after your operation but it may be longer if you had open surgery.
 If you had surgery to treat Crohn’s disease it can vary between individuals.
 Before you go home, your nurse will give you some advice on how to care for your healing wounds and stoma if you have one.

 Recovery for bowel surgery

-It can take weeks to recover after bowel surgery.
+Bowel surgery recovery can take weeks or months.
 Don’t lift anything heavy or do any strenuous exercise for at least six weeks – ask your surgeon how long.

 It’s normal to feel tired while you recover and to need to sleep and rest more than usual.
 It’s important to take time to rest.
 But do try to get up and move around as much as you can, and keep up any exercises your physiotherapist gave you.
 This can help you to feel better and get your strength back as well as reduce your risk of complications.